 It’s that time of year again—the weather is getting warmer and your switching from boots and closed toed shoes to sandals and flip flops.
 If you are one of the thousands of people who have crooked toes you may not be so happy about the change in footwear.
 Crooked toes are not always just a cosmetic concern, they can be painful and contribute to problems in the foot and ankle, too.
 For many, bunions in particular can be the cause of the pain in their feet and make it difficult to find comfortable shoes.
-Before we answer the question, “what can I do about my bunions”, lets define what a bunion is.
+Learn about bunions – causes, symptoms and treatment.

 What is a bunion?